MCC Competition Information

 - For themed competitions, the Judge will be advised to take into account the appropriateness of the image to the theme when awarding a mark.

 - All prints/digital images will be critiqued.
-The maximum score for any image will be 20 points.
-The judge will be asked to hold back any image which merits a score of 16 or more points.
-Held images will then be reviewed and given a score between 16 and 20 points (inclusive).
-Any image that has not been held back will be awarded 15 points.
+The maximum score for any image will be 20 points and the minimum will be 10 points.
+The judge will be asked to hold back any image which merits a score of 17 or more points.
+Held images will then be reviewed and given a score between 17 and 20 points (inclusive).

 - In each competition, a maximum of 2 scores per author will be recorded i.e. if one author has 3 images in the top ten, then the sum of the highest two will be entered.

-- The final year end score for each entrant will be the total of the five event marks gained during the five competitions.
+- The final year end score for each entrant will be the total of the event marks gained during the seasons competitions.

 - A cup will be awarded to the author with the top score overall from all the competitions.